-This event is the second of two witness seminars that will explore issues relating to the policing and prosecution of smuggling and profiteering in the South West through the recollections of those closely involved.
+This event was the second of two witness seminars that explored issues relating to the policing and prosecution of smuggling and profiteering in the South West through the recollections of those closely involved.

-A small panel of witnesses will briefly introduce themselves and comment on their professional role and understanding of such events and their relevance.
-They will be asked a number of questions to initiate discussion highlighting different perspectives and experiences.
+A small panel of witnesses briefly introduced themselves and commented on their professional role and understanding of such events and their relevance.
+They were asked a number of questions to initiate discussion highlighting different perspectives and experiences.

-The session is then thrown open to the invited audience for comment, further questions or brief relevant testimony to add to the discussion.
-The seminar will be recorded and transcribed to add an important and valuable contribution to historical and broader academic debate contributing an important source for scholars and policy makers.
+The session was then thrown open to the invited audience for comment, further questions or brief relevant testimony to add to the discussion.
+The seminar was recorded and transcribed to add an important and valuable contribution to historical and broader academic debate contributing an important source for scholars and policy makers.

-Speakers include regional policing, revenue and security experts.
+Speakers included regional policing, revenue and security experts.

-The event is open to the public - please confirm attendance by emailing firstname.lastname@example.org.The event is hosted in association with Dr Michael Kandiah, Co-director of the Institute of Contemporary British History Witness Seminar Programme, Kings College London.
+The event was hosted in association with Dr Michael Kandiah, Co-director of the Institute of Contemporary British History Witness Seminar Programme, Kings College London.

-We are grateful to Terra Firma Risk Management for providing essential advice and support to businesses, private individuals, governments and aid organisations worldwide.
+We were grateful to Terra Firma Risk Management for providing essential advice and support to businesses, private individuals, governments and aid organisations worldwide.